Setting up a business in the summer of 2009, just as the recession was about to bite hard, might have seemed an almost reckless concept.

 Based at the Moorgate Crofts Business Centre in Rotherham, Paul will admit that it has not always been a comfortable journey.

-“Just about any business you can think of would admit that the past six years have not been the easiest and yet this was the climate in which I decided to go it alone,“ says Paul, the only licensed insolvency practitioner in the UK with a PhD in Insolvency Law and the 2013 Corporate Insolvency Practitioner of the Year.
+“Just about any business you can think of would admit that the past six years have not been the easiest and yet this was the climate in which I decided to go it alone,“ says Paul, a winner in the 2013 Insolvency and Rescue Awards and a PhD-qualified business advisor.

-“We have seen businesses and individuals come to us and we have been able to help them through many different situations.
+“We have seen a wide range of businesses come to us and we have been able to help them through many different situations.

 “And although it is true that the economy is now improving, overall we are actually getting busier all the time, with the reasons people need help changing to reflect the changing economic climate.

 “Six years ago the common theme was people saying their customer base had literally dried up and business owners were faced with massive uncertainty as contracts were cancelled, customers walked away and they didn’t know where the next piece of work would come from.

 “Now people say they are getting busier – but being busy brings its own problems.